heroku/node-image/README.md

 - This version removes the `ONBUILD` commands so you will need to set up your Dockerfile accordingly (see 'Usage')
 TODO: I plan on adding `:onbuild` variants in the same way the official Docker Node project does

-# Dockerhub settings
+## Docker Hub settings

-The Dockerhub build is set to auto build when both branches and tags are pushed to the Github repository.
+The Docker Hub build is set to auto build when both branches and tags are pushed to the Github repository.

 In this way the `lts` and `latest` tags point to the latest LTS and Stable Node versions and then specific versions are available as version number tags